skycoin/cxo/README.md

 So, the `Root` has been created.
 It doesn't stored in DB or somewhere else.
-If you want to update the Root often, then you can keep the `Pack` in its goroutine permorming changes if need.
+If you want to update the Root often, then you can keep the `Pack` in its goroutine performing changes if need.
 For example

 ```go
 // in this example the Event is an event, that requires updates in our Root